"The only journey is the one within" - Ranier Maria Rilke

 he put his chin on my knee.

-gave me the all of his two bold eyes.
+gave me his two bold eyes.

 his red collar said Lucky.